-- Students who start their program in the fall (September) submit lists by June 1st and sit exams the following May. - Students who start their program in the winter (January) submit lists by November 1st and sit exams the following November.
+- Students who start their program in the fall (September) submit lists by June 1st - Students who start their program in the winter (January) submit lists by November 1st

 The student, in consultation with her/his thesis director, writes a letter to the Graduate Studies Committee proposing the reading lists for each field exam.
 The letter should make clear when the student intends to write the exams, which field exam will be taken inclass and which field exam will be taken at home.
 Exams in fields other than those listed below are possible with the permission of the Graduate Studies Committee.